 Mortal Kombat focuses primarily on a brand-new character named Cole Young, a down-on-his-luck mixed martial artist and loving family man who has yet to unlock his full potential.

-One of Cole’s fights is witnessed by Jax, a classic Mortal Kombat character that fans should be quite familiar with.
+One of Cole’s fights is witnessed by Jax, a classic MK character that fans should be quite familiar with.

 He seeks out and allies himself with the rest of Earth’s greatest kombatants in the ultimate battle against the evil forces of Outworld for the very fate of the human race.

-At first, I didn’t know if I was going to like the character of Cole Young because he is not featured in any of the video games.
-He is a character that was created for this film and is meant to be newcomers’ entry point into the world of Mortal Kombat, though the franchise already has a few characters that fit that bill, like Johnny Cage.
+At first, I didn’t know if I was going to like Cole Young’s character because he is not featured in any of the video games.
+He is a character that was created for this film and is meant to be a newcomer’s entry point into the world of MK, though the franchise already has a few characters that fit that bill, like Johnny Cage.

 (Cage, by the way, will definitely be in a sequel, should there be one.
 Hopefully, there will be many sequels!)

-As the film progresses, I began to like Cole Young and his touching storyline more and more.
+As the film progressed, I began to like Cole Young and his touching storyline more and more.

 Despite my initial skepticism, I do think he is a worthy addition to the legendary franchise.

-I hope that this film does well because it does set up a potential sequel, and there is an endless amount of storytelling potential within the mythology-rich Mortal Kombat universe.
-Original Mortal Kombat creators Ed Boon and John Tobias should be very proud of this fantastic cinematic tribute to their legendary creation.
+I hope this film does well because it sets up a potential sequel, and there is endless storytelling potential within the mythology-rich universe.
+Original MK creators Ed Boon and John Tobias should be very proud of this fantastic cinematic tribute to their legendary creation.